Northeastern University: Undergraduate admissions

-For undergraduate students, Northeastern's 2022 acceptance rate was 6.7%.
-Of the record-large pool of 90,989 applicants, only 6,179 were admitted.
+For undergraduate students, Northeastern's 2023 acceptance rate was 5.6%.
+Of the record-large pool of 96,327 applicants, only ~5,389 were admitted.
+The sharp rise in applications and drop in admission is attributed to an over enrollment issue that the admission office attempted to fix.
 2020 acceptance rate was 18.1%.
 For the Class of 2024, Northeastern received 64,459 applications, with 13,199 students accepted.
 In 2018, the record number of applications led to a drop in acceptance rate, eight percentage points lower than the previous year.
 Additionally, Northeastern was one of the top ten most applied to colleges in 2018.

 For the Class of 2022 (enrolling fall 2018), Northeastern received 62,272 applications, accepted 12,042 (19%), and enrolled 2,746.
 For the freshmen who enrolled, the middle 50% range of SAT scores was 670–750 for reading and writing, 690–790 for math, while the middle 50% range ACT composite range was 32–34.

 Of those who applied in 2016, 9,500 were international students, up from 1,128 international applicants in 2006.
 Of those who enrolled, 20% were international students.
 In the Power of International Education's 2017 Open Doors report, Northeastern was ranked as the fourth-highest institution in the United States to host international students.

-When it comes to both undergraduate and graduate students, the number of international students totals over 12,000 representing 138 different nations and over half of the student body.
+The number of international students totals over 12,000 representing 138 different nations and over half of the student body.
 The number of international students at Northeastern has steadily increased by about 1,000 students every year since 2008.

 Rankings

-In the 2023 edition of U.S. News & World Report rankings, Northeastern was tied for 44th in the National Universities category.
+In the 2026 edition of U.S. News & World Report rankings, Northeastern was tied for 46th in the National Universities category.
+The 2021 edition of U.S. News & World Report ranked Northeastern 49th in its annual ranking of national universities.
+In 2014, College Prowler gave Northeastern an "A+" rating for the quality of classes, professors, and overall academic environment.
+A 2008 Reader's Digest survey ranked NU as the second safest school in the United States after Johns Hopkins University in Maryland.